 The new balustrade will be formed from T shaped uprights and an architectural metal mesh infill to match that proposed for the Chalk Farm walkway.
-Over the stair, the uprights will extend to support a new glass canopy formed from flat glass sheets interrupted by pressed metal box gutters at the changes in plane.
+The uprights will extend to support a new glass canopy over formed from flat glass sheets interrupted by pressed metal box gutters at the changes in plane.

-The works will improve the external appearance of both the Long Stable and the Provender Store as well as providing safer access to both buildings at first floor level.
-The detail design will closely relate to the refurbished Chalk Farm building walkway and thus establish a wider coherent architectural and tectonic language across the site.
+The works will improve the external appearance of both the Long Stable and the Provender Store as well as providing an improved and safer access to both buildings at first floor level.
+The detail design will closely relate to the refurbished Chalk Farm building walkway and thus establish a coherent architectural and tectonic language across the wider site.

-Figure 10 2014 photograph between the Long Stable and Provender Store showing the external staircase and canopy (left) and link.
+Figure 14 2014 View between the Long Stable and Provender Store showing the external staircase and canopy (left) and link.

-Figure 11 Current high level view of the Long Stable from the west showing the staircase canopy and link.
+Figure 15 Current high level view of the Long Stable from the west showing the staircase canopy and link.

-4 IMPACT ASSESSMENT
+5 IMPACT ASSESSMENT

-It is proposed there will be no harm caused to any of the historic buildings or their fabric by the repair and refurbishment works.
-It is considered the proposed works will enhance the historic character and appearance of the buildings and appear less visually intrusive compared to the existing situation, thus having a highly positive impact overall.
+It is contended there will be no harm caused to any of the historic buildings by the proposals.
+Moreover, the works will act to enhance the historic character and appearance of the buildings by appearing less visually intrusive than the existing arrangement, thus having a highly positive impact overall.

-The new works are designed to have a minimal impact on the buildings' fabric.
-The Chalk Farm new balustrade matches the structural arrangement of the existing balustrade and its fixing to the walkway and is lower in height.
+The new works are designed to have a negligible impact on the buildings' fabric.
 The Long Stable new glass canopy design takes as its point of departure that canopy shown remaining over the horse ramp in a 1975 photograph of the north side of the Long Stable building.